fuchuanzhe/CardWarsARMobile/README.md

 - AR Raycast Manger: used for raycasting, useful in determining where on a detected surface the user is tapping or pointing, allowing characters or objects to be placed accurately in the real world

-* Special thanks to Chloe Sit for creating the game models.
+\* Special thanks to Chloe Sit for creating the game models *